The PI Trainer: An Interactive Companion to The PI’s Guide to Conducting Clinical Research

 - Module 6: A 25-question multiple-choice test to assess mastery of the subject

 Each module takes 20-30 minutes to complete.
-A certificate of completion is awarded to those who pass the post-course assessment, which may be submitted to the Association of Clinical Research Professionals (ACRP) for 3.0 continuing education units toward maintenance of their professional certifications.*
+A certificate of completion is awarded to those who pass the post-course assessment, which may be submitted to the Association of Clinical Research Professionals (ACRP) for self-reported continuing education units toward maintenance of their professional certifications.*

 To meet — and exceed — the increasing demands of the PI role, you must stay on top of all of the vital aspects and developments of the job.
 The PI Trainer will get you there.